 Many studies done by researchers show the potency of aronia berry on insulin levels.
-A study was conducted to see how aronia juice affected the blood glucose levels and obesity in mice.
-The results were favorable as the authors saw not only a decrease in blood glucose levels but also a decrease in the bodyweight of the mice (6).
+A study was conducted to see how aronia juice affected the blood glucose levels in obese mice.
+The results were favorable as the authors saw a decrease in blood glucose levels and the body weight of the mice (6).

 Studies show that aronia berries are rich in polyphenols, a group of compounds found in plants that are a great source of antioxidants, in comparison to blueberries (7).
 Antioxidants are compounds that are essential in fighting free radicals, unstable compounds that damage the cells in our body and are linked to various diseases and aging.
-Another study was conducted to see the effect of aronia plant extract on the oxidation caused by antipsychotic medication.
-Plasma samples were taken from 30 healthy people and then incubated with antipsychotic medication and with aronia berry extract.
+Anecdotal evidence suggests that it also helps improve the immune system.
+Another study was conducted to see the effect of aronia plant extract on the oxidation caused by antipsychotic medicationi XMedicine used in the treatment of psychosis as a mood stabilizer, especially during hallucinations and delusions. .
+Plasma samples were taken from 30 healthy people and then incubated with antipsychotic medicationi XMedicine used in the treatment of psychosis as a mood stabilizer, especially during hallucinations and delusions. and with aronia berry extract.
 Results showed a decrease in the oxidative stress caused by the medication (8).

-Aronia berries have been attributed to providing protection against artery and vascular diseases.
-A study was conducted to see the effect of aronia berry on vascular function, where 66 healthy men were asked to consume either aronia berry extract, powder extract, or a placebo for 12 weeks.
+Aronia berries have been attributed to providing protection against arteryi XRefers to a group of heart diseases caused by partial or full blockage of the arteries due to the buildup of plaque. and vascular diseasesi XDiseases that affect blood vessels responsible for the distribution of oxygen and the removal of waste from tissues. .
+A study was conducted to see the effect of aronia berry on vascular function, where 66 healthy men were asked to consume either aronia berry extract, powder extract, or a placeboi XA substance given to someone as medicine or cure, that has no effect or value but can cause psychological effects due to perception. for 12 weeks.
 The results showed an improvement in the vascular function and gut bacteria of the subjects, thus showing how powerful aronia berry is (9).

 Chronic disease such as high cholesterol has been cited as a predictor of developing heart attack (10).
 There are many foods out there that help in the prevention of cardiovascular diseases.
 One of them is aronia berry.
 A research study was conducted to see the effect of aronia berry extract on patients with metabolic syndrome, which is a group of medical conditions attributed to heart conditions such as high blood pressure, cholesterol, etc. Patients diagnosed with metabolic syndrome were given 100 mg of aronia berry extract thrice a day for two months.
 The results showed there was a decrease in LDL cholesterol (bad cholesterol) and overall cholesterol levels (11).